Government of Nova Scotia

 Within the Solid Waste Resource Management Regulations, brand owners who sell, offer for sale or otherwise distribute a consumer paint product in Nova Scotia must operate a consumer paint product stewardship program or enter into an industry stewardship agreement with the Resource Recovery Fund Board (RRFB) for the Board to operate a consumer paint product stewardship program on the brand owner’s behalf.

-All consumer paint product stewardship programs must be authorized by the Minister of NS Environment.
+All consumer paint product stewardship programs must be authorized by the Minister, Department of Environment and Climate Change.

 Used Tires

-Tires sold within the Province are diverted from disposal through a program operated by the RRFB.
-As per the NS Solid Waste Resource Management Regulations, no tire retailer can supply a new tire in the province unless the retailer has entered into an industry stewardship agreement with Divert Nova Scotia.
+Tires sold within the province of Nova Scotia are diverted from landfill disposal through a program operated by the RRFB (Divert Nova Scotia).
+As per the NS Solid Waste Resource Management Regulations, no tire retailer may supply a new tire in the province unless the retailer has entered into an industry stewardship agreement with Divert Nova Scotia.

 An environmental fee is applied to on-road passenger tires at the point of purchase.
 Visit the Divert website for a list of environmental fees.